rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

    </md-button>
    ```

 1. More tests should now be passing.
 Let's wire the click of the flag to an event in Javascript.
-In the methods section of the `<script></script>` tags in the Vue file, implement the `markImportant()`.
-We want to wire this to the action to updateTodo, just like we have in the `markCompleted()` call above it.
+   In the methods section of the `<script></script>` tags in the Vue file, implement `markImportant()`.
+   We want to wire this to the action `updateTodo`, just like we have in the `markCompleted()` call.
    We also need to pass an additional property to this method called `important`

    <kbd>📝 todolist/src/components/TodoItem.vue</kbd>